 The Sony RX100 Mark 4 is the camera I go for when I want high frame rate shots or when I want to be a little less conspicuous.

 It has some great features that I’ve come to love, including a high framerate option that allows me to get some super smooth slow-motion shots if I want them.

-My iPhone 6S is a great camera when I either forget one of my primary cameras or run out of battery.
+I’ve gone through a few phones over the years, and a good smartphone camera is not to be sneezed at.
+A phone in my pocket is a great camera when I either forget one of my primary cameras or run out of battery.
 It’s great for quick shots and hard-to-reach areas.

 A smartphone is easily the best way to get started in vlogging if you don’t have a dedicated camera.
 It’s with you at all times and the “accessories” are much cheaper.